Nuku of Tidore: Gaining momentum

 After 1791 the movement somehow gained in strength.
 The exact reasons for this are unclear, but an increasing number of people in Maluku and Papua decided to throw in their lot with Nuku.
-This coincided with the establishment of relations with British merchants, who increasingly visited Maluku since the 1760s.
-Early contacts with the English East India Company did not have significant results until the EIC built a fort at Dorei on the coast of New Guinea in 1793, an event that brought it close to Nuku's domains.
-The French occupation of the Netherlands in 1795 had global consequences since British squadrons were dispatched to seize the VOC possessions in Asia.
-The British based some of their ships in Gebe, Prince Nuku's headquarters.
-Ambon and the Banda Islands fell to Nuku with the assistance of 2 british ships in early 1796, and by 1797 all VOC posts in Moluccas had fallen, except Ternate which remained in Dutch hands for the time being.
+This coincided with the establishment of relations with the EIC, which had started visiting Maluku since the 1760s.
+Early contacts with the British did not have significant results until the EIC built a fort at Dorei on the coast of New Guinea in 1793, which brought it close to Nuku's domains.
+The French occupation of the Dutch Republic in 1795 had global consequences, since British forces were dispatched to occupy VOC possessions in Asia.
+The British based some of their ships in Gebe, which at the time was Nuku's headquarters.
+Ambon and the Banda Islands fell to Nuku with the assistance of two British ships in 1796, and by 1797 all VOC outposts in Moluccas had fallen, except Ternate which remained in Dutch hands.

 With a considerable fleet, Nuku paid a visit to the new British governor in Ambon.
 The governor found Nuku to be a dignified gentleman who was well aware of European manners.
-He did not promise substantial assistance for an attack in North Maluku, but expressed support for Nuku's rights to the throne of Tidore.
-However, Nuku proceeded to occupy Jailolo in Halmahera with British support.
+Though he did not promise substantial assistance for an attack in North Maluku, the governor expressed support for Nuku's rights to the throne of Tidore.
+Nuku proceeded to occupy Jailolo in Halmahera with British support.
 Jailolo was, until its sacking in 1551 by Ternatian and Portuguese forces following a combined Tidore, Jailolo and Spanish attempt to oust the Portuguese, one of the four Moluccan kingdoms together with Ternate, Tidore and Bacan, and a restoration of the original quadripartition was seen as a step in reestablishing precolonial harmony.
 Nuku therefore took care to enthrone a descendant of the old Jailolo dynasty, Muhammad Arif Bila, who had previously been a jojau (first minister) in Tidore.